de-id/kaltura-demo-repo/README.md

-# Streaming Live Demo by D-ID
+# Input Streaming Live Demo by D-ID

 - (install express) Open a terminal in the folder and run - `npm install`
 - (add your API key) Edit the `api.json` inside the uncompressed folder and replace the emoji with your key